Flow-Based Conformal Predictive Distributions: Simulation Details

 where $Y_t^{\ast}$ denotes the centered–exponentiated field above, and

+where $\sigma_1^*,\ldots,\sigma_p^*$ are $p$ uniformly spaced values from $1$ to $4\pi$.
 This construction induces both a structured mean shift and a spatially varying variance shift between training and calibration/test, creating a stronger form of distribution shift than Bias~1 while maintaining exchangeability within each split.

 \paragraph{Table \ref{tab:baselines}: 2D Gaussian processes:} We use the same Gaussian process generator and data–generation settings as for Figure \ref{fig:convergence}.

 \paragraph{Table \ref{tab:baselines}: Elliptic PDE Inv.:} We generate data for a 2D elliptic PDE forward problem on a square interior grid with $p\times p$ points, using $p=32$ and homogeneous Dirichlet (zero) boundary conditions enforced by zero padding.
 For each realization $i\in\{1,\dots,n\}$ with $n=500$, we sample a forcing field $f_i$ and a spatially varying coefficient field $a_i$, and solve